Raoul (song)

-"Raoul" is both the second and the fifth single from Not Accepted Anywhere, the first album by the Welsh band The Automatic.
-The single was released twice, first on 27 March 2006 and again on 8 January 2007 at the decision of the band's record labels Polydor and B-Unique.
+"Raoul" is a song by Welsh rock band The Automatic.
+It features on their first album Not Accepted Anywhere and was released as their second single on 27 March 2006.
+The song was later re-recorded and re-released as their fifth single on 8 January 2007.

 Composition

 The song's lyrics deal with people's day-to-day lives – getting stuck in the same routines and casting aside ambitions.
 Raoul, a sandwich shop owner in Cardiff, was where the band went during days spent in their studio to get away from this drill.
 The vocals on Raoul were originally split three ways between Robin Hawkins (lead), Alex Pennie (shouts over the top) and James Frost (joint lead in the second verse and backing in the choruses).
 After Pennie's departure and the addition of Paul Mullen in 2007 the vocals continued to be split three ways.
 In 2008, the band re-worked the track, replacing the guitar and bass guitar in the first verse, with both Frost and Mullen playing synthesisers, building into two guitars in the choruses.